pat/thinking-sphinx/common_issues.md

 {% endhighlight %}

 Of course, this isn't amazingly clean, especially since CRC32 encoding can have collisions.
 It's most definitely not the perfect solution.

+The best way forward, if it's feasible, is to upgrade the version of Sphinx you're using to 2.2.3 or newer.

 <h3 id="external_models">Models outside of `app/models`</h3>